pr1nceray/pr1nceray/README.md

 ## Hi there 👋
+## (OUT OF DATE, UPDATING SOON!)

-I am Amr Hussein, a junior pursuing a bachelors of Computer Science @ the University of Michigan, Ann arbor. find my email below to contact me.
+I am Amr Hussein, a senior pursuing a bachelors of Computer Science @ the University of Michigan, Ann arbor. find my email below to contact me.

-- I am focusing my coursework/projects on high compute systems
+- I am focusing my coursework/projects on high compute/low latency systems
 - I have experince with :

 - - Python